maul-lq/PBL-Perpustakaan/README.md

 - Source: `assets/css/input.css`
 - Generated CSS: `assets/css/main.css` (committed but rebuild when editing source)
+- The global header `view/header/head.php` automatically includes `assets/css/main.css` for all pages; you don't need to link it per-view.

 Install dependencies and build CSS (run from project root)